waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 **Default value**: 10

-Times to pulling from backend.
+The maximum number of attempts to pull user from backend.

 #### SMAX_CREATION_SOURCE_NAME